MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/pos-healthcheck.md

 ### Extending health check

-The out-of-box health check tests are configured to provide some user friendly messages for common errors, but not all scenarios are covered.
-Through extensibility, merchants can map user friendly messages to errors that may be specific to their environment.
+The out-of-box health check tests are configured to provide some user-friendly messages for common errors, but not all scenarios are covered.
+Through extensibility, merchants can map user-friendly messages to errors that may be specific to their environment.

 Custom health checks can also be created to check devices not supported out-of-box or services upon which the POS may depend.